 However, we should go beyond republishing.
 Repurposing B2B content for Medium isn’t just about creating a second feed for your posts.

 The real value comes from submitting content to popular, relevant Medium publications.

 When you import your blog post to Medium, go through and update headers and images where necessary.
 Then, identify publications that target your ideal customers and follow the rules for submitting your post on them.

 Not every publication will allow this kind of guest posting.
 But it’s worth taking the time to hunt down the ones that do so you can repurpose content more effectively.

 Content Repurposing Isn’t a Volume Game—It’s a Value Game

 There are countless ways to remix, refresh, and repurpose your content.

 It doesn’t always have to be one big eBook turning into multiple smaller pieces of content.
-You can run that process backwards.
+You can run that process backward.
 Or you can go a different route and leverage audio/video content to create more written posts.

 Whatever you decide to do, put the audience first.
 Relentlessly focusing on the numbers instead of the audience can lead you down the path of ineffective best practices that deliver disappointing results.